ebemunk/blog/content/2021-12-01-playmates/index.md

   <div id="viz-demographics-print"></div>
 </div>

-Playboy also has information for their [online demographics](https://web.archive.org/web/20041022052012/http://www.playboy.com/mediakit/online_demographics.html).
+Playboy also has information about their [online demographics](https://web.archive.org/web/20041022052012/http://www.playboy.com/mediakit/online_demographics.html).
 The values here are inconsistent, and combined with it's age, it's best to take these with a huge grain of salt.

 <div>
   <div class="viz-title">Browsing for the articles</div>